Living with & beyond cancer - Advice for women

 - Numbness in hands or feet (peripheral neuropathy)

-While many side-effects clear up in the weeks and months after treatment ends, some may be more long lasting.
+While many side-effects clear up in the weeks and months after treatment ends, some may be longer lasting.
 Whatever the case, it’s important to get support from your medical and nursing team and to learn about strategies which may help you to feel better.
 Find out more about different side-effects and ways to cope better.

 Emotional effects